About i-Base guides

 This is so they reach the widest readership.
 Many people are not confident in reading technical information.
 It is not helpful to assume high literacy.
 Many people do not have English as a first language.

-Online readability tools and free.
-They let you cut and past text and produce an instant result.
-You can edit the text to see how this changes the readability score.
+They let you cut and paste text and produced instant scores.
+Some sites let you edit the text to see how this changes the readability score.
+But, each site is likely to score exactly the same text slightly differently.